IntelRealSense/librealsense/wrappers/tensorflow/README.md

 ## Part 2 - Augmenting output using Depth data

 Since Intel RealSense Cameras also offer per-pixel depth information, we can use this extra data to solve additional problems related to our detection and classification example.
-In [Example 2](example2%20-%20object%20distances.py) (TODO: Rename) we'll use color data to detect people and depth data to quickly estimate the height of each person.
+In [Example 2](example2%20-%20person%20height.py) we'll use color data to detect people and depth data to quickly estimate the height of each person.

 In this example we will configure depth stream in addition to color:
 ```py